pponsv/mirnov_viewer/README.md

 #### Python:

-Install the requirements via `pur`:
+Install the requirements with `pur`:

 ```
 pip install pur